10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 3. Old Town Square (Staroměstské Náměstí)

-Old Town Square is the heart of Prague and home to some of its most famous landmarks, including the Astronomical Clock and Church of Our Lady before Týn.
+This square is considered the heart of Prague where numerous famous landmarks are located such as the Astronomical clock and the Church of Our Lady before Týn.

 Best Time to Visit: